ThreeSixtyGiving/standard/documentation/metadata.md

 There are two main types of metadata:
 - **Authoritative metadata**: This is what the file declares about itself, such as who the publisher is, or where the file can be found.
 - **Derived metadata**: This is what can be found out from a file, such as the total value of the grants, or which fields from the 360Giving Data Standard are used.
-This type of data is not included in the information that is published, instead it can be calculated by tools that use a file, such as the 360Giving Data Registry.
+This type of data is not included in the information that is published, instead it can be calculated by tools that use a file, such as the <a href="https://data.threesixtygiving.org/" target="_blank">360Giving Data Registry.</a>

 ## Why include metadata in 360Giving files?
 Including metadata is one of the features of good quality open data.